 An ecommerce site is one of the most no-nonsense types of web design; form definitely follows function in this context.
 Some rules that can be broken in other types of sites (like a portfolio or a blog) should be strictly adhered to so as to minimize user confusion and frustration.
 Stick with conventions such as:

-- A navigation list on either the left or the top of the page.
+- A navigation list on either the sides or the top of the page.

 - A clearly identifiable search bar.